SORRY SWIM CANCELLED AND WILL BE HELD NEXT YEAR.

 - 21st March

-All entries for this event will close on 8th February, sorry no late entries.
+Sorry no late entries.
 This is for safety reasons to co-ordinate the safety logistics and support for the swim which involves Council life guards, Drone aerial survey of the course, surf Life savings, first aiders, support boats and official timer.

 The swim starts and finishes at Cronulla Beach comprising of a 10km swim to Boat Harbour.
 The swim is open to solo swimmers only.
 The 10km marathon swim is open to qualified solo swimmers.
 The 5km swim will start approximately 30-45 minutes after the 10km swimmers and swim to Wanda then return back around Shark Island to South Cronulla beach.